 - 10″ pole saw chain: $17.97 (49-16-2723)

-The bigger appeal is for homeowners.
+The bigger appeal is for maintaining small to medium-size properties and for homeowners on the M18 platform.
 Each of these tools is very effective at what it does and it really is a fine all-in-one system to cover the jobs in between mowing and blowing.

 M18 Fuel String Trimmer